gourab-rout/property-file-encryption/readme.md

       as an unencrypted key-value pair, simply click OK to add the new property to the properties file.
 Essentially, this produces an unencrypted properties file.However, if you wish to encrypt the properties file (i.e. create a Credentials Vault), click the
       Encrypt button.

       ![ScreenShot](https://raw.githubusercontent.com/indiramallick1988/Demo2/master/Encrypt/Capture3.PNG)

    5. Studio opens a Setup encryption information dialog, in which you:
-      Select the type of algorithm you wish to use to encrypt the value Enter the key that Mule requires when asked to decrypt the value Click OK to complete the encryption.
+      Select the type of algorithm you wish to use to encrypt the value.
+      Enter the key that Mule requires when asked to decrypt the value .
+      Click OK to complete the encryption.
       ![ScreenShot](https://raw.githubusercontent.com/indiramallick1988/Demo2/master/Encrypt/Capture4.PNG)